HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Make sure you brush your child’s teeth every day to lower the risk of tooth decay.

-My Advice About Sweets for Babies
+My Advice About Sugar for Babies (and FAQs)

 For traditional cookies we bake in the oven, the ones full of chocolate chips and sugar, babies can look forward to eating them after they turn two.